Chairman Degnan. Director Foye. Commissioners.

 One example, your Green Pass program, discounts tolls for vehicles achieving 45 miles to the gallon, about twice the efficiency of a regular car.
 But while motivating purchase of green vehicles is laudable, expanding cycling capacity on the GWB would be more cost-effective and productive in reducing greenhouse emissions.

 Currently a half-a-million bicycle trips are made across the GWB each year.
 If the Port Authority accorded those trips the same subsidies as Green Pass vehicles, it would total $2.9 million.
 Actually, two Green Pass trips are needed offset a regular car’s emissions, whereas one bike trip directly offsets one car.
-So we could say that current bicycle travel on the GWB annually offsets $5.8 million worth of CO2 emissions.
+That means current bicycle travel on the GWB annually offsets $5.8 million worth of CO2 emissions.1

 And that’s just on the existing single 7′ wide path you have now.
-Imagine the offsets that would result from having an AASHTO-compliant facility that increased cycling capacity ten-fold.
+Imagine the offsets that would result from having an AASHTO-compliant facility that increased cycling capacity ten-fold.2

 Lest that sound extreme, bear in mind that New York City Council Transportation Chair Ydanis Rodriguez, who represents Washington Heights and supports the GWB’s widening, has also called for enhancements to the NYC bike grid to encourage and support eight times current travel by 2030.

-Further, that bike travel across the GWB has in recent years been growing 50% faster than the city overall.
+Further, that bike travel across the GWB has in recent years been growing 50% faster than the city overall.3

 In short, a fully widened GWB would precipitate an immediate increase in non-emitting trips and that throughput would continue to grow through till 2050, without any need for further construction or costly subsidies.